 Next, choose the way you want your keywords to be listed, and therefore, indicated on the SERP.

-You can use five types of a keyword match in AdWords:
+You can use five types of a keyword matches in AdWords:

 2. Location Targeting